Business succession planning in 6 steps

 This is not a paid advertisement.
 Chuck and Jason Gassmann are not affiliated with any company of the Principal Financial Group® and the views and opinions they express are their own.

 The subject matter in this communication is provided with the understanding that Principal® is not rendering legal, accounting, or tax advice.
-You should consult with appropriate counsel or other advisors on all matters pertaining to legal, tax, or accounting obligations and requirements.
+You should consult with appropriate counsel or other financial professionals on all matters pertaining to legal, tax, or accounting obligations and requirements.

 Insurance products issued by Principal National Life Insurance Co (except in NY) and Principal Life Insurance Co.
 Plan administrative services offered by Principal Life.
 Securities offered through Principal Securities, Inc.,800-247-1737, member SIPC and/or independent broker/dealers.
 Principal National, Principal Life, and Principal Securities are members of the Principal Financial Group®, Des Moines, IA 50392.
 Steve Utsler and Don Laster, Principal National and Principal Life Financial Representatives, Principal Securities Registered Representatives and Financial Advisors.